7imeout/DOWQQ/README.md

 # DOWQQ
-OWQQ implemented in D instead of PLAY-typed.
+OWQQ implemented in D instead of PLAI-typed.